 China has a long and illustrious gambling culture that dates back more than 1000 years, with traditional games like Keno, Mahjong and Pai Gow an others regularly played in China then and now, and further afield at leading land and virtual casinos across the world.

 Today most forms of gambling are banned in China with the exception of state-run lotteries, Keno, sports betting, scratch cards and virtual lottery terminals (VLTs), which are similar to slots.
-However, despite this ban China has a vast ‘underground’ gambling culture that encompasses traditional games, Western casino games, and unofficial lotteries.
+However, despite this ban China has a vast ‘underground’ gambling culture that encompasses traditional games, Western and Japanese casino games, and unofficial lotteries.

 The only permitted Chinese land casinos are located in the country’s special administrative regions of Macau and Hong Kong, which were introduced decades ago when they were still Portuguese and English colonies, respectively.

 China’s regulatory stance on gambling is highlighted by Article 303 of the Criminal Law of the People’s Republic of China, which was adopted in 1979 and revised most recently in 1997.